lm-sys/RouteLLM/README.md

 *LLM routing* offers a solution to this.
 We introduce a router that looks at queries and routes simpler queries to smaller, cheaper models, saving costs while maintaining quality.
 We focus on routing between 2 models: a stronger, more expensive model and a cheaper but weaker model.
 Each request is also associated with a _cost threshold_ that determines the cost-quality tradeoff of that request - a higher cost threshold leads to lower cost but may lead to lower-quality responses.

+The research in this repository was conducted in [collaboration with Anyscale](https://www.anyscale.com/blog/building-an-llm-router-for-high-quality-and-cost-effective-responses), and we are grateful for their help and support.

 ## Server

 RouteLLM offers a lightweight OpenAI-compatible server for routing requests based on different routing strategies: